Netherlands in the Eurovision Song Contest 2015

-The Netherlands was represented at the Eurovision Song Contest 2015 with the song "Walk Along" written by Tobias Karlsson and Anouk Teeuwe.
-The song was performed by Trijntje Oosterhuis, who was internally selected by the Dutch broadcaster AVROTROS to represent the Netherlands at the 2015 contest in Vienna, Austria.
-Songwriter Anouk Teeuwe represented the Netherlands in the Eurovision Song Contest 2013 with the song "Birds" where she placed ninth in the grand final of the competition.
+The Netherlands was represented at the Eurovision Song Contest 2015 with the song "Walk Along", written by Tobias Karlsson and Anouk Teeuwe. and performed by Trijntje Oosterhuis.
+The Dutch participating broadcaster, AVROTROS, internally selected its entry for the contest.
+Songwriter Anouk Teeuwe had represented with the song "Birds" where she placed ninth in the grand final of the competition.
 Trijntje Oosterhuis' appointment as the Dutch representative was announced on 10 November 2014, while the song, "Walk Along", was presented to the public on 11 December 2014.

 The Netherlands was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 19 May 2015.
 Performing during the show in position 4, "Walk Along" was not announced among top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that the Netherlands placed fourteenth out of the 16 participating countries in the semi-final with 33 points.